-Our bodies are more than just physical and cerebral; they also include an energy system known as chakras, according to particular spiritual views.
+Our bodies are more than just physical and cerebral; they also include an energy system known as chakras, according to a particular spiritual view of healing Your Chakrass.
 As a Sanskrit phrase, “wheel” or “cycle” might be translated as “chakra.”
 There are seven primary chakras from the bottom of your spine to the top of your head.
 A variety of New Age thinking approaches includes this venerable idea.

 1. Root Chakra: Muladhara

 Sanskrit names for this chakra include Muladhara, or the “root,” located at the base of one’s spine.
 In addition to the color red, it is also related to the element earth.

 As the name implies, the root chakra regulates basic human emotions such as self-sufficiency, survival instincts, aspiration, trust, and security in one’s surroundings.